More school days in the 1930’s for an Earith lad:

 We play football in the winter, cricket in the summer and in between these two we have cross country runs.

-In the Physical Education period in the summer we go bathing at Huntingdon Baths.
+In the Physical Education period in the summer, we go bathing at Huntingdon Baths.

-I have been at the Grammar School three years now and I do not detest it quite so much as I used to!
+I have been at the Grammar School for three years now and I do not detest it quite so much as I used to!

 [Written by John Wales while in the 3rd form at Huntingdon Grammar School]